luketurnbull/create-t3-turbo/README.md

 #### Add your local IP to your OAuth provider

 You can alternatively add your local IP (e.g. `192.168.x.y:$PORT`) to your OAuth provider.
 This may not be as reliable as your local IP may change when you change networks.
-Some OAuth providers may also only support a single callback URL for each app making this approach unviable for some providers (e.g. GitHub).
+Some OAuth providers may also only sup port a single callback URL for each app making this approach unviable for some providers (e.g. GitHub).

 ### 4a.
 When it's time to add a new UI component